 Recipe origins

-Using my mom’s simple apple filling recipe as a starting point, I have experimented with different varieties of apples, spices and techniques (using cooked vs. raw apples for the filling).
-The recipe I am sharing results from decades of trial and error and many kitchen flops.
+My mom taught me to have fun in the kitchen and not be discouraged by kitchen mishaps.
+Using my mom’s simple apple filling recipe as a starting point, I have experimented with different varieties of apples, spices, and techniques (using cooked vs. raw apples for the filling).
+After years of experimenting in the kitchen, I have finally perfected the recipe that I am sharing with you today.

 Enjoy!